-Saturday May 31, 2014 in Waukesha Wisconsin, two twelve-year-old girls, Morgan Geyser and Anissa Weier, lured their classmate into the woods and attacked her.
+Saturday, May 31, 2014, in Waukesha Wisconsin, two twelve-year-old girls, Morgan Geyser and Anissa Weier, lured their classmate into the woods and attacked her.
 Geyser stabbed her victim nineteen times.
 The victim was able to get help and fortunately survived this horrific attack.
-Geyser and Weier were arrested and are currently in the judicial system awaiting trial as adults amid a flurry of competency hearings and other legal maneuvering.
+Geyser and Weier were arrested and are currently in the judicial system awaiting trial as adults amid a flurry of competency hearings and other legal maneuverings.

-Interviewing Geyser, she told police she could speak telepathically with a fictional character named Slender Man.
+While Geyser was being interviewed by the police, she said she could speak telepathically with a fictional character named Slender Man.
 Geyser was promised that he would appear to her and Weier if she lured her victim into the woods and killed her.
 During competency hearings, Geyser also claimed she could speak with other fictional characters.

 One of the girls told investigators they decided to kill their friend so they could become “proxies” of the Slenderman (according to popular legend, to become a “proxy” of Slenderman, and show your devotion to the demonic creature, you must commit murder).
 The second girl told police that she routinely sees “Slender Man” in her dreams.